Frequently Asked Questions

 There are different criteria for each program, but generally applications are considered against the points listed below.
 Applicants are strongly encouraged to bear these in mind when writing their applications.

-Criteria 1 and 2 are mandatory for all projects supported by FRRR, while the other criteria assist with the assessment process and are weighted differently according to the grant program and its objectives, however they may not all be relevant to your project or the grant program.
+While the first two criteria listed below are mandatory for all projects supported by FRRR, the other criteria assist with the assessment process and are weighted differently according to each grant program and its objectives.

 These are provided here as a guide only: